nluhmann/AGapEs/README.md

 * phylogenetic tree in newick format, placement of the ancient sample marked with @
 * IS annotations in extant genomes, format >Genome_ID:start-stop IS_element

-Before running the pipeline, the location of these input files has to be specified in the config.yaml.
+Before running the pipeline, the location of these input files has to be specified in the file config.yaml, an example is given in this repository.

 ### Preprocessing